 Manage versions keeps alternate file versions that can be downloaded

 Third-Party Backup Still Needed for Google Drive

-Is the functionality described here enough for users to recover deleted items from Google Drive in all cases?
+Are you fully covered in G Suite by the methods described above in all cases of data loss in G Suite?
 No. Any file that is permanently deleted is gone forever without a mechanism or data protection solution in place that allows recovering from a backup of the data needing to be recovered.

-Spinbackup provides extraordinarily powerful Google Drive data backups with automated backups, featuring unlimited restore points of your data.
+Spinbackup provides extraordinarily powerful backups of Google Drive data with automated backups, featuring unlimited restore points of your data.
 With Spinbackup, even if a user permanently deletes the file or other data from Google Drive, Spinbackup can recover it.
 It does this quickly, securely, and intelligently.

 By using the native features provided by Google as well as the protection afforded by Spinbackup, users, and organizations never again need to worry about data loss in their Google Drive environment!